-Makari Wellness – Meet the Latest Methods of Acupuncture for Peripheral Neuropathy
+Makari Wellness – Meet the Acupuncture for Peripheral Neuropathy

 Our patients inspire us day by day, which is why we are doing our best to provide them with the most remarkable treatments that include acupuncture and Chinese herbal medicine practices.

-Mike Woodworth from Makari Wellness is a licensed acupuncturist who’s been treating neurological diseases successfully for more than 15 years.
+Mike Woodworth from Makari Wellness is a licensed acupuncturist who’s been treating the symptoms of neurological diseases successfully for more than 15 years.
 He’s combining the practices of Eastern and Western medicine, making sure his patients feel significant improvements, including even a full recovery.

-Don’t hesitate to contact us at (888) 871-8889 and book your first peripheral neuropathy treatment at Makari Wellness.
+Don’t hesitate to contact us at (888) 871-8889 and book your first peripheral neuropathy visit at Makari Wellness.

 What is Peripheral Neuropathy?

 Peripheral neuropathy is a condition that comes as a result of damage to the nerves found outside the brain and spinal cord, also known as peripheral nerves.

 These nerves carry messages to and from the brain and spinal cord from and to the rest of the body; once damaged, they leave consequences to a person’s movement, sensation in the arms and legs, often causing pain.